A-Z Guide to the Resorts of the Costa Blanca Region of Spain

 In winter Gandia is somewhat of a ghost town like many of the Costa Blanca resorts.

-The port town of Javea (or Xabia as it is known in Spain) is one of the most scenic areas in the Costa Blanca.
+The port town of Javea (or Xabia as it is known in Spain) is one of the most scenic and exclusive areas in the Costa Blanca.
+A number of notable celebrities have houses in Javea including Michael Douglas and Catherine Zeta Jones, Nigella Lawson and Carl Fogarty.
 The town is split into the village inland, the port, and the main sandy beach (Arenal).
 Arenal beach is the main tourist hub of Javea and has a large selection of cafes, bars, restaurants and tourist shops.

 The area around Javea is perfect for coastal walks, and is not unlike parts of Wales in terms of scenery.
 It is best to avoid July/August for long excursions due to the heat.
 If you are an avid walker, a walk to the top of Cabo de Nao is recommended, and here you can find some spectacular coastal views.